-RFW- Residential 1.
-Providers must document services in accordance with the specifications for documentation requirements specified in Part II, Section III of the Provider Manual.
-2. Each consumer requires a New Episode MICP.
-If a registration MICP is completed at the time of intake, an ongoing MICP must be completed when consumer enters a RFW program.
+RFW- Reside ntial enters a RFW program.
 Clients must be authorized under the RFW Residential or RFW Outpatient packages.
-Every admission and assessment must be documented.
-Progress/Group notes must be written daily and signed by the staff that performed the service 5.
+3. Every admission and assessment must be documented.
+4. Progress/Group notes must be written daily and signed by the staff that performed the service 5.
 Daily attendance of each individual participating in the program must be documented showing the number of units in attendance for billing purposes.
 6. Clinicians are to sign and date each note with only the correct approved DBHDD credentials based on the practitioners table.
 The individual that provides the service must complete the note.
 7. Results of Drug Screen must be documented.
 8. TANF and CPS consumers must be referred by DFCS.
 RFW Referral form is required and must be placed in client's chart.
-9. All RFW providers are required to provide a complete biopsychosocial assessment in addition to the State of Georgia's Multipurpose Information Consumer Profile Documentation (MICP).
-All consumers require a MICP to be completed and submitted to APS Healthcare Requirements 10.
-The Level of Service will be recommended according to the American Society of Addiction Medicine Patient Treatment Criteria, 2nd edition (ASAM PPC-2R), LOCUS score and the Division of DBHDD/DAD 's Service Guidelines.
+9. All RFW providers are required to provide a complete biopsychosocial assessment in addition to the State of Georgia's Multipurpose Information Consumer Profile (MICP).
+All consumers require a MICP to be completed and submitted to APS Healthcare 10.
+The Level of Service will be recommended according to the American Society of Addiction Medicine Patient Treatment Criteria, 2 nd edition (ASAM PPC-2R), LOCUS score and the Division of DBHDD/DAD 's Service Guidelines.
 The recommended Level of Service must be justified according to the ASAM Six Dimensions for assessing severity and intensity of service.
 The ASAM justification form must be included in consumer's chart.
 11. Provider must complete the RFW vocational assessment within 30 days of admissions.
 Assessment must be placed in consumer's chart 12.
 All providers must complete and return the Substance Abuse Assessment Results form to DFCS within 2 weeks from the referral.
 A copy should also be placed in consumer's chart.
 After the program participant is referred for assessment, the substance abuse provider will be responsible for determining and reporting assessment findings and treatment recommendations to DFCS or the referring source using the Substance Abuse Assessment Result Form.
 13. All RFW provider must submit a RFW Compliance to DFCS (within 72 hours) if consumer fails to show for treatment appointments for three consecutive days; for other non-compliance or if consumer obtains employment.
 Form should also be used as clinically necessary any non-compliance and/or status changes with assessment or treatment activities and/or a monthly reporting should be submitted.
 This form must be placed in client's chart.